-Since low compression balls provide more distance and spin, this will help beginner golfers by a lot.
+Since low compression balls provide more distance and spin, this will help beginner golfers a lot.

 Slow swing speed players

-Aging comes with strength and power loss and older players can use low compression balls to accommodate this change.
-The reason for this is that as players age, they may have slower swing speed.
+Aging comes with strength and power loss, and older players can use low compression balls to accommodate this change.
+The reason for this is that as players age, they may have slower swing speeds.

 Creative short game

 When it comes to swing speed, the most popular method is to use a driver.
-When a golf ball is rated for swing speeds greater than 100 mph, it is referring to the driver’s swing speed.
+When a golf ball is rated for swing speeds greater than 100 mph, it refers to the driver’s swing speed.